-The feedback responses to both olfactory and auditory cues and their apparent alignment to different trial epochs raise the possibility that responses change flexibly, depending on the reward-rule and/or trial outcome.
+The feedback responses to both olfactory and auditory cues and their apparent alignment to different trial epochs raise the possibility that responses change flexibly, depending on the reward rule and/or trial outcome.
 To test these hypotheses, we compared bouton responses to the same sensory cue across different stimulus-reward contingencies.
-We observed diverse responses, ranging from stimulus-tuned (odor vs. sound responsive irrespective of reward contingency; e.g. bouton #38, Fig. 2a), to instruction-tuned ('Go' vs. 'No-Go') across sensory modalities (e.g.

-boutons #2, #133, Fig. 2a).
-Responses of individual boutons to the same sensory stimulus often varied in shape, kinetics, and amplitude, depending on the instruction signal across blocks within the same behavior session (Figs. 2b,c; unstable).
-In contrast, other boutons were not altered by changes in reward contingency (Figs. 2b,c; stable; Supplementary Figs. 6e-g).
+We observed diverse responses, ranging from stimulustuned (odor vs. sound responsive irrespective of reward contingency; e.g. bouton #38, Fig. 2a), to instruction-tuned ('Go' vs. 'No-Go') across sensory modalities (e.g. boutons #2, #133, Fig. 2a).
+Responses of individual boutons to the same sensory stimulus often varied in shape, kinetics, and amplitude, depending on the instruction signal across blocks within the same behavior session (Fig. 2b, c; unstable).
+In contrast, other boutons were not altered by changes in reward contingency (Fig. 2b, c; stable; Supplementary Fig. 8e-g).
 To further investigate differences in the cortical bulbar feedback activity across stimulus-reward contingencies, we used correlation analysis of bouton ensemble responses, as well as of individual bouton responses.
 We compared the dynamics of the feedback responses to the same sensory cue across blocks of different reward contingencies.
-In example field of views (Figs. 2d,e; Supplementary Figs. 7a-c), and generally across the data (Fig. 2f; Supplementary Fig. 2d), the odor responses appeared stronger in amplitude, and more boutons were responsive in the blocks of trials when the odor was rewarded than when it was not.
-In the same session, a subset of feedback boutons responded to the tone, specifically in the sound-rewarded blocks.
-In comparison, in blocks in which the tone was not rewarded, sound responses were less frequent and generally smaller in amplitude (Fig. 2d,e; Supplementary Figs. 7a,b; also across the data, especially suppressed responses, Fig. 2f).
-Complementary to these flexible cortical feedback representations, we also observed many boutons that responded stably to a given cue across conditions (Figs. 2b,c, Supplementary Fig. 6e-g).
+In example field of views (Fig. 2d, e; Supplementary Figs. 7e; 9a-d), and generally across the data (Fig. 2f: Supplementary Fig. 5c), the odor responses appeared stronger in amplitude, and more boutons were responsive in the blocks of trials when the odor was rewarded than when it was not.
+In the same session, a subset of feedback boutons responded to the tone, specifically in the sound-rewarded blocks (Fig. 2e, sound vs. odor trials).
+In comparison, in blocks in which the tone was not rewarded, sound responses were less frequent and generally smaller in amplitude (Fig. 2d, e; Supplementary Figs. 7c; 9a-d; also across the data, especially suppressed responses, Fig. 2f).
+Complementary to these flexible cortical feedback representations, we also observed many boutons that responded in a stable manner to a given cue across conditions (Fig. 2b, c, Supplementary Fig. 8e-g).
 These boutons may enable decoding of stimulus identity, independent of its contingency.
 In addition, we found in control experiments that the instruction signals (Go vs. No-Go trials) modulate the sniff rate irregularly and only mildly.
-This modulation varied across mice and cue types (odor vs. sound) and was not correlated with the behavioral performance (Supplementary Fig. 8), suggesting that the reward-contingency dependence of cortical bulbar feedback activity cannot be simply explained by changes in stimulus sampling behavior.
+This modulation varied across mice and cue types (odor vs. sound) and was not correlated with the behavioral performance (Supplementary Fig. 10), suggesting that the reward-contingency dependence of cortical bulbar feedback activity cannot be simply explained by changes in stimulus sampling behavior.